 - Add the peas and 2 smashed garlic cloves.
 Cook just 2 minutes.

-- Season with kosher salt and add lemon zest.
+- Season with lemon zest. and add

 The Italian-style flavors transform a boring bag of peas into something beautifully delicious and fresh!
 Not scary at all.
 In fact: they’re hard to stop eating!